mlaveaux/merc/crates/lts/README.md

 This crate contains functionality for manipulating labelled transition systems, including writing and reading LTSs from files.
+A labelled transition system is a
+tuple:

-A labelled transition system is a tuple (s0, S, Act, T) where `s0` is the initial state, `S` is a set of states, `Act` is a set of action labels, and T is a set of transitions T ⊆ S × Act × S.
+> (s0, S, Act, T), where `s0` is the initial state, `S` is a set of states, `Act` is a set of action labels, and T is a set of transitions T ⊆ S × Act × S.

 The main concept of this crate is the central `LTS` trait that encapsulates labelled transition systems with generic action label types.
-This trait uses `strong` types for the various indices used (states, actions, etc) to avoid mixing them up at compile time.
+We use `strong` types for the various indices (states, actions, etc) to avoid mixing them up at compile time.
 This is implemented using the `TagIndex` type of the `merc_utilities` crate.
+This crate also deals with the special `τ` (or `tau`) action that is used to model internal actions.

 The crate supports reading and writing LTSs in both the mCRL2 binary [`.lts`](https://www.mcrl2.org/web/user_manual/tools/lts.html) format and the **AUT**omaton [`.aut`](https://cadp.inria.fr/man/aut.html) (also called ALDEBARAN) format.
 For the mCRL2 format the action label is a `MultiAction` to account for multi-actions.
 Furthermore, the crate also contains an `LtsBuilder` that can be used to generate LTSs programmatically.
-Internally, the crate also uses compressed vectors to store transitions memory efficiently.
+The crate also uses compressed vectors internally to store transitions memory efficiently.

+An example for using the `LtsBuilder` to create a simple LTS is shown below:

 ```rust
 use merc_lts::LTS;